mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

         ContentResult(Content = "Hello", ContentType = "text/html")
 ```

-Check out those ugly attributes.
-Worth it though to not have to maintain a `function.json`.
+Check out those ugly attributes!
+It's worth it though to not have to maintain a `function.json`.

 ## If You Run It, They Will...
 Oh

 I liked that heading so much I thought I'd reuse it for our second gotcha!

-Run the task **Run Functions Host**.
-You should see the following error:
+If you run function, you _might_ see the following error:

 > System.Private.CoreLib: Could not load file or assembly 'FSharp.Core, Version=4.4.3.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a'.
 Could not find or load a specific file.

+If you don't see this, fantastic!
+Move on to the next section.
+But if you do...
 This is caused by an assembly version mismatch in the Azure Functions Core Tools runtime.
-In this case, it's the `FSharp.Core` assembly.
-Like you, I am using the latest FSharp version on my machine, so our app is attempting to load `FSharp.Core, Version=4.4.3.0`.
-But the Azure Functions runtime has already loaded `v4.2.3`.
-To fix this, we will explicitly install version `v4.2.3` using NuGet.
+In this case, it's the **FSharp.Core** assembly.
+Like you, I am using the latest F# version on my machine, so our app is attempting to load `FSharp.Core, Version=4.4.3.0`.
+But the Azure Functions runtime has only loaded **v4.2.3**.
+To fix this, we will install the **FSharp.Core** NuGet package for the version used by the Azure Functions runtime.

 Stop the Function Host if it's still running (press `Ctrl+C` in the terminal).
-Then open the Command Pallette and invoke `NuGet Package Manager: Add Package` and find `FSharp.Core`.
-Install version 4.2.3.
-Once complete you should see a new `PackageReference` in the `.fsproj` for `FSharp.Core`.
+Then invoke the `NuGet Package Manager: Add Package` command and find `FSharp.Core`.
+Install version **4.2.3**.
+Once complete you should see a new `PackageReference` in the `.fsproj` for **FSharp.Core**.

 ## If You Run It, It Will...
 Run

 Okay, _NOW_ you can start the function host and everything should be just hunky dory.
 If you `Ctrl+Click` the HelloYou link <http://localhost:7071/api/hello> in the terminal window your browser should open up a page that says "Hello".

 Amazing!
-We are real programmers with our "Hello" string.
+Look at us fancy programmers with our "Hello" string.
 But we can do better...

 ## Let's Deal With Those Attributes